logicguy1/The-Cookbook/Main_courses/Pita bread with falafel/README.md

 5. Blend the mix eather using a stick blender or a normal blender
 6. If the mix is wet you can add some rasp, it should be able to be formed into small balls without beeing too sticky
 7. Take out the pan pour about 1 - 1½ cm of oil
-8. Form the fallafels into small balls and put them on the hot pan, they are done when they are brown on all sides
+8. Form the fallafels into small balls and put them on the hot pan, they are done when they are brown on all sides, it is a good idea to cool the dough before putting it on the pan so it shapes better and holds it structure, also make sure not to overcrowd the pan and start with a small batch to make sure the dough is good.
 9. Once the fallafels are done put them on the paiper towls to remove some of the oil

 ### Step 4 Baking The Bread